Education, Trump in the spotlight in tight Virginia governor race with 2 weeks to Election Day

 One way is by bringing in top Democratic surrogates.
 First Lady Jill Biden campaigned with McAuliffe on Friday and voting rights advocate Stacey Abrams, the former Georgia House Democratic leader who in 2018 made history as the first Black female gubernatorial nominee of a major political party, teamed up with him for two stops on Sunday.

 Former President Obama will campaign with McAuliffe this upcoming Saturday, Oct.
 23. And President Biden’s expected to join McAuliffe as well.
 Asked last week if Biden would join him on the campaign trail, the former governor said "he'll be coming back.
 You bet he will."
+And McAuliffe on Tuesday again teased an upcoming appearance by the president

 TRUMP, BIDEN NOT ON BALLOT, BUT CENTER STAGE IN VIRGINIA SHOWDOWN